 Educate other policymakers and the community on urban agriculture.
 As you drum up support for integrating urban farms in your city, you’ll be in a better position to collaborate on how to help urban farm managers impact the city environmentally, economically, and socially.

 That’s just the start of your role in helping the city reap the benefits of urban agriculture.
 There’s much more you need to know for bringing urban farms to your city and helping your city in other ways.
 Become a better leader in your city with an online Master of Public Administration degree.
-You’ll learn how to implement public administration theories to real-world situations like developing urban agriculture policies.
+You’ll learn how to implement public administration theories in real-world situations like developing urban agriculture policies.
 Because this program was developed in partnership with community leaders and public service professionals, you can be confident you’re getting the right education for your career goals.

 Aurora University Online’s degree features no textbook costs.
 No GRE is required, and you can complete the program in one year.
 All courses are taught by expert instructors with extensive experience in their fields.